Critical Inquiry, Social Justice Unit Plan

 This unit plan should be designed around a specific literary work (novel, play, several short stories, collection of poems, or other genre) that serves as an anchor text in a thematic unit appropriate to secondary teaching.
-The unit plan should demonstrate your understanding of critical inquiry approaches to curriculum and instruction.
+The unit plan should demonstrate your understanding of critical inquiry, social justice approaches to curriculum and instruction.

 Identify the anticipated grade level and course in which you would teach this unit.
 Your unit should be between 3-6 weeks in length.

 1) A description of the thematic approach you plan to take to the literary work you have chosen, and how it addresses social justice and facilitates critical inquiry.

 2) A clear indication of how your students will engage in critical inquiry.